ros2-gbp/ros2_control-release/controller_manager/doc/userdoc.rst

       --service-call-timeout SERVICE_CALL_TIMEOUT
                             Time to wait for the service response from the controller manager --activate-as-group   Activates all the parsed controllers list together instead of one by one.
 Useful for activating all chainable controllers altogether
+      --switch-asap, --no-switch-asap
+                            Option to switch the controllers in the realtime loop at the earliest possible time or in the non-realtime loop.
       --controller-ros-args CONTROLLER_ROS_ARGS
                             The --ros-args to be passed to the controller node, e.g., for remapping topics.
 Pass multiple times for every argument.